AusARG/pipesnake/docs/usage.md

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

+### `-work-dir`

+Specify the path to your preferred working directory, instead of your current working directory.

 ## Custom configuration

 ### Updating containers